The Diesel Page

 Representing U.S. Diesel Parts was this 2004.5 Dodge Cummins.
 This was the third Pull-Off for this truck, running completely stock its first year, and with more power added each of the following two.
 New this year was the addition of BD's twin turbo system, a huge 5-6" single exhaust system, a new combination of programming and power modules, plus water/alcohol injection to help keep EGT's in check.
 This is an impressive looking Dodge.

 The first run was made in 2WD, which helped to demonstrate the huge power gain made since last year.
 Even though wheelspin prevented the truck from performing up to potential, it still produced the third best time to 60 in just 23.52 seconds.
-The twin turbochargers provided a lot of entertainment, in that the Cummins sounded more like a GE turbo fan during spoolup.
-However, as most performance oriented diesel pickup owners know, boosting power is one way to find the next weakest link in the drivetrain.
-A second launch in 4WD found that weak link...
-The performance-built billet-enhanced 48RE made a valiant attempt to hold onto the power, but something inside the transmission became a fusible link.
-This was disappointing for all involved, in that this Dodge Cummins was making a lot of power.
+The twin turbochargers provided great entertainment value, in that the Cummins sounded more like a GE turbo fan (jet engine) during spoolup.
+This Dodge Cummins was making a lot of power.

 John Kennedy's veteran 2002 Chevy 2500HD LB7 Duramax powered into the top modified performance position.
 We're not sure how much power was used on the hill, but I've seen this truck lay down more than 700 on the dyno.
 JK developed his own ECM programming this year, and reportedly has more power on tap than ever before.
 Due to the runs being just a 0 to 60-mph, JK chose to use a small amount of nitrous oxide this year, which couldn't be used in prior years because EGT would climb too high during a mile-long run.
 JK made two attempts, with the first producing a 0-60 run of 20.83 seconds, and the 2nd (and best) run leaping to 60-mph in just 14.27 seconds.